clearlinux/how-to-clear/04-mixing.md

 ~/mix $
 ```

-From here on, we'll be using the `mixer` cli tool extensively.
+From here on, we will use the `mixer` CLI tool extensively.
 This is
-a good point in time to review the cli and read through the options and
+a good time to review the CLI and read through the options and
-general usage before going to use the various options that it has, as
+general usage before continuing this training.
-you will run into them later at some point.

 ```
 ~/mix $ mixer --help